icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 ` hosts:          files dns`

-# _Optional_ - install opencv version 2.4.8

-Download the sources of [Opencv-2.4.8](http://sourceforge.net/projects/opencvlibrary/files/opencv-unix/2.4.8/opencv-2.4.8.zip/download) Unzip and build with

-` cmake -D CMAKE_BUILD_TYPE=RELEASE`

-if you dont't want to install it, you can setup the environment variable _OpenCV_DIR_, es:

-` export OpenCV_DIR=$code/opencv/opencv-2.4.8/build`

 # _Optional_ - how to fix ssh lag on connect

 In case of lag in SSH connections, disable DNS lookup on ssh server, edit the file `/etc/ssh/sshd_config` adding the following line